-Note 1: If a script that executes an action, during which an error occurred, is in debug mode, the information about this error is sent to the script editor - De bug tab.
+Note 1: If a script that executes an action, during which an error occurred, is in debug mode, the information about this error is sent to script editor - Debug

-Note 2: Each ESL action for work with the database (through D2000 DBManager) saves the information about the position in the ESL code from which it was called.
-If some error occurs, both the information about the found error and its position are written up (see the beginning of the example).
+Note 2: Each ESL action for work with database (through D2000 DBManager) saves the information about the position in ESL code from which it was called.
+If some error occurs, both the information about found error and about position is written up (see the begin of example).